ramonfontes/wireless-mesh-book/6lowpan.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-Since the hardware and driver were configured correctly your system will come up with a node type wpan interface, most likely called wpan0.
-This explains the sensor1-wpan0 interface we can see above.
-Internally, Mininet-WiFi will setup the 6LoWPAN interface with a 6LoWPAN 1280 MTU which runs on top the \texttt{sensor1-wpan0} interface, called \texttt{sensor1-pan0}.
+Since the hardware and driver were configured correctly your system will come up with a node type with wpan interface, most likely called **wpan0**.
+This explains the **sensor1-wpan0** interface we can see above.
+Internally, Mininet-WiFi will setup the 6LoWPAN interface with a 6LoWPAN 1280 MTU which runs on top the **sensor1-wpan0** interface, called **sensor1-pan0**.

 Now, you can use iwpan to get some information of the network interface.
 For example, the info command displays a set of information that can be useful for diagnosis.